 Thinking About Joining?
 FAQ

 Wondering what it's like to become a party member?
 Check out our Frequently Asked Questions below.
-And if you're not quiet ready to join, discover the many other ways to get involved or support ACT Labor.
+And if you're not quite ready to join, discover the many other ways to get involved or support ACT Labor.

 Becoming a member